SynthstromAudible/DelugeFirmware/docs/community_features.md

             - `Default active mode:` "Selection" allows changing the mode as described below, all other settings will always make mode snap back to the configured one (default Selection)
-            - `Select in green mode:` Enabling this will make allow holding clips in green (launch) mode to change their parameters like in blue mode, tradeoff is arming is executed on finger up (default on)
+            - `Select in green mode:` Enabling this will make allow holding clips in green (launch) mode to change their parameters like in blue mode, tradeoff is arming is executed on finger up (default on).
+                - In addition, with this mode enabled, if you hold a clip and press the clip button you will enter that clip.
             - `Empty pad unarm:` Enabling will make pressing empty pads in a track unarm all playing tracks in that track (default off)
     - There are different interaction modes that change how the grid behaves